Ask your plant question

 The bulk of the citrus industry in Florida is not in South Florida (frost free zone 10), but in areas of Zone 9

-What citrus can't handle is ongoing frost over 3-4 hours, otherwise cool weather is just fine for almost all varieties
+What citrus can't handle is ongoing frost over 3-4 hours, otherwise cool weather (Florida style cool) is just fine for almost all varieties

 For example, the Blood Orange (red flesh) will not turn its deep color unless it has sufficient cool/cold weather - not likely in Florida so this variety is not commercially viable in this state